 Hotels near Kullaberg and on the Kullen peninsula

 - Hotels, hostels, B&Bs in Mölle

 - Hotels, hostels, B&Bs in Höganäs

 Pictures from Arild: the café Flickorna Lundgren på Skäret

 Pictures from Höganäs

-Pictures from the hotel Örestrand, north of Höganäs towards Kullaberg
+View from the village of Strandbaden, north of Höganäs towards Kullaberg